-An expert is a person with comprehensive and authoritative knowledge of a particular area resulting from specialized study and experience in the field or subject.
-An expert is qualified to provide an accurate, objective and professional opinion that reflects what is generally accepted by other experts in the field or subject.
+An expert is a person with comprehensive and authoritative knowledge resulting from specialized study and experience in a field or subject.
+He or she is qualified to provide an accurate, objective and professional opinion.

-A false expert is someone who may lack credentials or meaningful experience in the subject.
-A false expert will advance theories and promote arguments that—without valid supporting research and documentation—are 1) inconsistent with the consensus in the literature of the field or subject; 2) not generally accepted by those who study the field or subject; 3) no longer accepted and passé; and 4) biased, subjective and inconsistent with accepted and established requirements of scientific inquiry.
+A false expert is someone who lacks credentials or meaningful experience in the subject.
+A false expert will advance theories and promote arguments that—without valid supporting research and documentation—are 1) inconsistent with the consensus in the literature of the field or subject; 2) no longer accepted and passé; or 3) biased, subjective and inconsistent with accepted and established requirements of scientific inquiry.

 A handful of false experts have appeared in the field of religion with no interest in accuracy, objectivity or truth.
-These so-called “experts” are put forward and relied upon by anti-religious groups to attempt to justify improper actions that interfere with the right to freedom of religion for members of minority faiths they target.
-These false experts flout scientific and credible academic opinion and instead seek to sell to the highest bidder their services and their biased, unscientific and unqualified opinions.
+These so-called “experts” are put forward and relied upon by antireligious groups to attempt to justify improper actions that interfere with the right to freedom of religion.
+These false experts flout scientific and credible academic opinion and instead seek to sell their services to the highest bidder, offering their biased, unscientific and unqualified “opinions.”